Discover more from The Living Dark

-In recent months and weeks, many thoughts have been arising and coming clear on the connection between melancholic longing or Sehnsucht and the way this feeling is both a kind of optical illusion and a distinct revelation of or pointer toward our real being and identity.
+In recent months and weeks, many thoughts have been arising and coming clear to me on the connection between melancholic longing or Sehnsucht and the way this feeling is both a kind of optical illusion and a distinct revelation of, or pointer toward, our real being and identity.

 Sehnsucht is essentially nostalgia for the infinite, nostalgia for paradise.
 C. S. Lewis wrote extensively and movingly about this, referring to Sehnsucht in his autobiography Surprised by Joy as an “inconsolable longing” for something we can’t precisely identify, but that haunts us with the promise of beauty.
 Elsewhere, in his classic essay “The Weight of Glory,” he richly described this core of longing as